 What To Expect From Going Agile

 When we talk to tech leaders, we hear that an agile approach helps finish each product iteration to a high standard through rapid and continuous testing.
 It allows developers to progress an idea all the way through to realization, making corrections along the way based on feedback.
 This speeds up the production process of features and functions.
-But agile is not about delivering products faster overall; agile accelerates the value delivery of features.
+But agile isn’t about delivering products faster overall; agile accelerates the value delivery of features.

 The implication of agile from a change perspective is that agile breaks product and service production into smaller “pieces.”
 This way, agile allows for the vision of the product to shift and evolve during the development process in light of constant customer feedback.
 This has ramifications for how business leaders need to think about value propositions and even business models.
 For instance, the feature-based aspect of agile delivery opens up the possibility of boosting faster cash-flow generation.